lamberta/html5-animation/errata.md

 should be able to use `Math.cos` and `Math.sin` to find the lengths of `vx` and `vy`.

-The side adjacent to the angle is vx.
+The side adjacent to the angle is `vx`.
 The cosine of an angle is the adjacent/hypotenuse.
 Or, stated another way, the adjacent side is the cosine of the angle times the hypotenuse.
-Similarly, the opposite side is vy.
+Similarly, the opposite side is `vy`.
 Sine is opposite/hypotenuse, or the opposite is the sine times hypotenuse.